ranji94/-2020-Highlife/README.md

 - Classic FPS gaming mechanics with modern elements like sliding, prone, weapon attaching to objects
 - A lot of insane destructible objects  (destructible bricks in wall, glass, crates etc.)
 - Weapon modifications - laser dots, scopes, grenade launchers, holo etc.
-- Crafting system - using parts found in map player can create weapons from zero.
+- Crafting system - using parts found in map player can create weapons from scratch.
 In effect the same weapons may be different with his properties
 - Excavation system - some places in maps gives possibility to make a tunnel shortcut using pick/shovel
 - High support for fan made mods